hisinghal/BiteSpeedApp/README.md

 API contains solution to problem statement where contact datails of user are supposed to be link with each other.

 Deployement :- deployed at render.com

-URL :- himanshu-biteapi.onrender.com
-postman schema :-
+This will cause a delay in the response of the first request after a period of inactivity while the instance spins up URL :- himanshu-biteapi.onrender.com postman schema :-
 POST /identify HTTP/1.1